yyc12345/bmmo-protocol-compiler/docs/GenCode.md

     * Raise exception when something went wrong.
 It usually caused by:
         - Forget to fill some fields.
         - Fill data with wrong type.
 (Python do not have compulsory type system so this error only can be found when doing parsing.)
-	* Uniform serialization function will write OpCode automatically.
-If you don't need it, call `your_data.Serialize(ss)` directly.
 0. Send gotten binary sequence via stream or anything you like.
 0. Clear buffer like deserialization.